Lokeshkumar520/ow-task2/README.md

                      "id": "attach device id to wich you want to delete", //(Take one _id value from recieved list of Device docs                                                                                  // on 4th API Call).
                      "method": "POST"
                      }
-               * Expected Response: if  in DB there is a device associated with your attached id, then admin can be delete device.
+               * Expected Response: if there is a device in database associated with your attached id, then admin can be delete device.
                   @On Success:
                   {
                     "status": "Success",